Blake Shelton ‘Nervous’ About ‘Hookup’ Gwen Stefani’s Return To ‘The Voice’

 Having their relationship become part of The Voice is “so exciting,” summed up Blake.
 And it’s also a chance to have some fun teasing Gwen about their romance.

-With promotional clips already in the works for the upcoming 12th season of The Voice, which premieres February 27 on NBC, ET revealed that one clip shows coaches Blake Shelton, Gwen Stefani, Alicia Keys and Adam Levine dishing on what gives them inspiration.
+With promotional clips already in the works for the upcoming 12th season of The Voice, which premieres February 27 on NBC, ET revealed that one clip shows coaches Blake Shelton, Gwen Stefani, Alicia Keys, and Adam Levine dishing on what gives them inspiration.

 The Voice coaches also are already involved in the playful competition of the blind auditions.
 For Gwen, getting an artist hooked to the point of joining her team means using her musical success.
 And that success just happens to include recording “Go Ahead and Break My Heart” with Blake.